 Although Cluster 5A is spatially separated from other clusters on the area, it is an important, active cluster.
-Given that Cluster 5A harbors 19% (n=92) of all burrows on the area, we consider it a high priority management area.
-In 2012, Cluster 5A supported 23% (n=28) of all active and possibly active burrows, while in 2013 we found only 13% (n=16) of all active and possibly active burrows in this cluster.
-The most recent prescribed growing season burn was conducted in 2010, allowinghardwoods to encroach on the entire cluster.
+Given that Cluster 5A harbors 18% (n=114) of all burrows on the area, we consider it a high priority cluster for management.
+In 2014, Cluster 5A supported only 11% (n=15) of all active and possibly active burrows, while in 2015 we found 19% (n=31) of all active and possibly active burrows in this cluster.
+Since the last prescribed growing season burn in 2010, encroaching hardwoods have begin to degrade this cluster.
 In November 2013, 53 acres of cluster 5A were burned as part of a training exercise.
-While some habitat improvement occurred as a result of the burn further management will be required to eliminate hardwood regeneration caused over a three year burn lapse.
+While some habitat improvement occurred as a result of the burn further management will be required to eliminate hardwood encroachment due to less frequent prescribed fire.
 We suggest a combination of mechanical reduction and herbicide application to reduce competing hardwoods in addition to maintaining this cluster on a two-year burn rotation, utilizing growing season burns.
 Growing season burns will help control the hardwood component and further consume residual downed woody debris throughout the cluster and promote the flowering and spread of wiregrass.
 Following additional wiregrass establishment, the burn regime could be adjusted to once every 2-3 years, as habitat quality dictates.
 These efforts should facilitate movement of dispersing tortoises from adjacent offsite sandhills habitat into this cluster.

-CLUS TER 5A-Pa st and Sugg ested Future Managemen t Activities
+CLUSTER 5A-Past and Suggested Future Management Activities

-Year Prescribed growing season burn Prescribed dormant season burn Herbicide Mechanical reduction Planting Timber removal
+Year Prescribed growing season burn Prescribed dormant season burn Herbicide Mechanical reduction Wiregrass Planting Longleaf Planting Timber removal

 2007

-A 2008
+2008

 2009

 2010 Х

 2011

 2012

 2013 Х

 2014

+2015

-2015 Х Х Х
+2016 Х Х Х

-Der notes sugges ted managem nent activities f or 2015
+Denotes suggested management activities for 2016